Edi-Fatemi/Case-Converter/README.md

-# This is a simple Case Converter Chnage, Which is JB challenge
+# This is a simple Case Converter Change, Which is JB challenge